namshi/mockserver/README.md

 (This has been introduced to overcome issues in file naming on windows)

-To combine variations and query parameters, simply add the variation *then* add the parameters:
+To combine custom headers and query parameters, simply add the headers *then* add the parameters:

 ```
 GET /hello?a=b
-mockserver-Variation: failure
+Authorization: 12345

-hello/GET_failure--a=b.mock
+hello/GET_Authorization=12345--a=b.mock
 ```

 ## Tests